Extendibility of Brauer states

 \section{Acknowledgement}

-The authors thank D. Grinko for engaging talks on the topic.
-A.S. and Z.Z. are thankful for I. Marvian for hosting them at Duke University and for the stimulating discussions on extendibility.
-A.S. also thanks I. Vona for several helpful technical discussions on symbolic computation.
+The authors thank D.~Grinko for engaging talks on the topic.
+A.S.~and Z.Z.~express gratitude to I.~Marvian for hosting them at Duke University and for the stimulating discussions on extendibility.
+A.S.~also thanks I.~Vona for several helpful technical discussions on symbolic computation.

-This research was supported by the Ministry of Culture and Innovation and the National Research, Development and Innovation Office through the Quantum Information National Laboratory of Hungary (Grant No. 2022-2.1.1-NL-2022-00004), and the grants TKP-2021-NVA-29 and FK 135220.
+This research was supported by the Ministry of Culture and Innovation and the National Research, Development and Innovation Office through the Quantum Information National Laboratory of Hungary (Grant No.~2022-2.1.1-NL-2022-00004), and the grants TKP-2021-NVA-29 and FK 135220.
 Z.Z. was also partially supported by the QuantERA II project HQCC-101017733.

 \begin{appendices}